 We encourage our children to make healthy food choices

-Portion sizes – don’t be tempted to give your child large portions, this only leads to overeating, refusal to eat at the next meal and generally creates mealtime trauma, which should be avoided at all costs.
+Portion sizes – don’t be tempted to give your child large portions, this only leads to overeating, refusal to eat at the next meal and generally creates meal time trauma, which should be avoided.

 All of our meals are planned by a nutritionist and freshly cooked on our premises.
-They are designed to be healthy and nutritionally well balanced.
-We do not add sugar or salt to any of our meals.
-We aim to broaden your child’s palate, by introducing food from a range of cultures, with different flavours and textures, using a range of nursery school menu ideas and recipes.
+They are designed to be healthy and nutritionally well balanced with no add sugar or salt.
+We aim to broaden your child’s palate, by introducing food from a range of cultures, with different flavours and textures.
 A vegetarian option is available daily and fresh fruit or yoghurt is available as an alternative to dessert.

 Children are offered milk and water to drink and can access fresh water throughout the day.
 Older children are encouraged to manage their snack time themselves to develop confidence, independence and choice.